A Phase I/II Study of Betalutin for Treatment of Relapsed Non-Hodgkin Lymphoma

 - A known hypersensitivity to rituximab, HH1, Betalutin or murine proteins or any excipient used in rituximab, HH1 or Betalutin

-- Patients must be refractory to any previous regimen containing rituximab/anti-CD20 agent, defined as no response (no CR or PR) during therapy or a response (CR/PR) lasting less than 6 months after the completion of a regimen of rituximab/anti-CD20 therapy (including occurrence of progressive disease (PD) during rituximab/anti-CD20 maintenance therapy, or within 6 months of completion of maintenance therapy).
+- Patients must be refractory to any previous regimen containing rituximab or an anti-CD20 agent, defined as: no response (no CR/PR) during therapy, or a response (CR/PR) lasting less than 6 months after the completion of a regimen including rituximab/anti-CD20 therapy (including occurrence of progressive disease (PD) during rituximab/anti-CD20 maintenance therapy, or within 6 months of completion of maintenance therapy).

 - Liver enzymes: Aspartate transaminase (AST); Alanine transaminase (ALT) or ALP ≤ 2.5 x ULN (or ≤ 5.0 x ULN with liver involvement by primary disease).

 - Adequate renal function as demonstrated by a serum creatinine < 1.5 x ULN.
 16. Women of childbearing potential must:

 - understand that the study medication is expected to have teratogenic risk.